 For example, a partial discography in his Italian Wikipedia entry lists 17 film soundtracks between 1963 and 1999 yet several other movies that use his music, such Isaac Florentine’s 2012 flick, Assassin’s Bullet, featuring Christian Slater and Donald Sutherland, are not mentioned.

 In addition to the cinema, the compositions of Stefano Torossi are found in a number of American television shows, including episodes of ABC’s teen drama Twisted in 2013, CBS’ comedy The Big Bang Theory in 2014, NBC’s drama Friday Night Lights in 2011, USA Network’s comedy-drama Royal Pains in 2010, Lifetime Network’s reality TV comedy Roseanne’s Nuts in 2011, and two recent HBO series, Big Love in 2011 and three episodes of Curb Your Enthusiasm in 2004 and 2005.

-A recent video for Stefano Torossi and Federico Ferrandina’s “Make Love Not War,” the opening track on their Fabulous Sixties: Make Love, Not War album from 2011 as well as Flippermusic’s 2016 reissue The 60’s Experience, is online:
+A recent video for Stefano Torossi and Federico Ferrandina’s “Make Love Not War,” the opening track on their Fabulous Sixties: Make Love, Not War album from Deneb Records in 2011, reissued in 2016 by Red Globe Records’ under the title The 60’s Experience, is online:

 Stefano Torossi also finds time to actively pursue his first and greatest love: writing.
 He maintains a personal blog HERE and has a regular column on culture that appears in the Globalist.
 For example, a column posted 9 January 2017 is HERE.